 Programs in Tanzania

-WODF will implement the following programs in Tanzania:
+WODF implements the following programs in Tanzania:

 1. Enhancing the capabilities of young and middle-aged widows (economic and social empowerment)